Palash90/site-assets/blogs/writing-process/README.md

 ## Publishing the draft
 1. Once you are done with your edits and ready to serve the page to the world, simply remove the entry from `drafts.js` an move it to either `techBlogs.js` or `musicBlogs.js` as per the content type.

+## Changing the color scheme
+You can change manythings through css but I won't recommend again changing every aspect of the website.
+Remember, your major requirement is not to make a beautified web app, your main requirement is to publish blogs.
+However, I have simplified the process of changing the color scheme for the website.
+You should be able to change the base colors in `site-contents/css/color-pallete.css`.

 ## Important Note
 If there is any change in the process, please update here too.
 Also, this file should not be published.
 It should be in draft version always.